 a work session to university administrative applications through

-an authorized individual that is used to prove the
+authorized individual used to prove the individual’s identity

 Adhering to the guidelines and